kruesemann/labyrinth/IDEAS.md

 * player can control the light
     * light at player's head increases up to a certain level
     * when that level is reached the player can drop a fading particle and the light at their head dims
+    * player has to recharge their light, which later happens automatically

 * depleted health bar = death
     * collision with monsters depletes health bar